The History of The Wexford Guinness Opera Festival: A Festivity of Irish Pubs, Singing, Swinging, Art and Culture

 The best things to do and the most important things to see when visiting Ireland.
 From horse racing to sipping Guinness and kissing the Blarney stone.
 All you need to know is right here!

-Take a walk through the old narrow streets, or stroll the boardwalk.
+Take a walk through the old narrow streets, or stroll the seaside boardwalk.
 Explore the numerous art exhibitions of local and visiting artists.
-Enjoy the hustle and bustle, the contagious atmosphere of merriment and the folklore.
-The festival encourages all the bars and restaurants to show off their talents with local dishes of delicious Irish fare.
+Enjoy the hustle and bustle, the contagious atmosphere of merriment and the generous folklore.
+The festival encourages all the bars and restaurants to show off their talents abundance with local dishes of delicious Irish fare.
 Listed are some of my favourites: enough reason to send anyone into the heart of The Wexford Oper Festival.

 - Irish Smoked Salmon with brown soda bread